michalroots/michalroots.github.io/_posts/2024-09-07-muddy-tales.md

 ![building stuff](/assets/media-muddy-tales/build-nowhere-muddy.jpg){:width="100%"}
 *Building ships at Nowhere and refitting ships at sea.*

-For a community used to building cities in a dessert, giving energy to the ship before setting sail was a pleasure.
-We created a deeper bond with the vessel, established trust with the captain, brought the crew closer together, and our floating home, Chateauroux, looked better than ever!
+**For a community used to building cities in a dessert, giving energy to the ship before setting sail was a pleasure**.
+We created a deeper bond with the vessel, established trust with the captain, brought the crew closer together, and our floating home, [Chateauroux](https://bouncespace.co/locations/chateauroux/){:target="_blank"}, looked better than ever!

 ![crew working on the ship](/assets/media-muddy-tales/muddy-build-trio.jpg){:width="100%"}